 1. Use Your Camera Settings for Enhancing Soft Lights

-Shooting in snow is a great challenge as a great portion of your image is going to be bright and white.
+Shooting in snow is challenging because a great portion of your image is going to be bright white.

 This way you can achieve a soft effect.
-The gentle ambient light works well with overexposing.
-Also, it looks good in a landscape, when everything is covered in snow.
+The gentle ambient light works well for overexposed pictures.
+And it looks good in a landscape, especially when everything is covered in snow.

-A fast shutter speed or a small aperture can make your images dark and lose their sparkly atmosphere.
+A fast shutter speed or a small aperture can result in dark images.

 You can also experiment with the white balance settings of your camera.
 Snowy scenes can turn out magical by modifying the color temperature a little bit.

 2. Have a Winter-Themed Portrait Photo Shoot

 Winter photography goes hand in hand with warm outfits.
-Faux fur animal hats are perfect for outdoor photo shoots.
+And faux fur animal hats are perfect for outdoor photo shoots.

-Asking your model to stand in the snow might seem like a bad idea.
+Asking your model to stand in the snow might not seem like a great idea.
 But if you use the right outfits and props, everyone will be fine.
-Snow makes your images more fabulous, like you were illustrating a storybook.
+Snow makes your images more fabulous—almost as if you were illustrating a storybook.

 There are typical accessories you can use.
 Scarves, hats, hooded coats, gloves, or boots all can be stylish elements of your images.

 You can decide what kind of effect you want to achieve and ask your subject to dress accordingly.

 You can create a contrast between the snow and the clothes by asking them to dress in vivid colors.
 But you can make them a part of the background and the scene by using cold colors, such as blue and grey.

-4. Take Photos of Couples to Bring Warmth into Your Winter Photo shoots
+3. Take Photos of Couples to Bring Warmth Into Your Winter Photo Shoots

 This is because a little snow adds a lot to the atmosphere of the images.
-Also, in most countries, snowy days are rarer than warm and sunny ones.
-So winter photos in snow-covered environments make the images look less mass-produced.
+And in most countries, snowy days are more rare than warm and sunny ones.
+So winter photos in snow-covered environments make the images look even more special.